-With this arrangement, the ventilation air is taken from both inlets and flows through the double-wall piping annular space to the ventilation fan's suction side.
-The correct flow distribution between both venting paths must be set by adjusting the orifices as shown in the 'Fuel Gas System' of the MIDS, \$\exists 4-59\$.
+With this arrangement, the ventilation air is taken from both inlets and flows through the double-wall piping annular space to the suction side of the ventilation fan.
+The correct flow distribution between both venting paths must be set by adjusting the orifices as shown in the "Fuel Gas System" of the MIDS, MIDS.